Gustafson's law: Definition

-Gustafson's law addresses the shortcomings of Amdahl's law, which is based on the assumption of a fixed problem size, that is of an execution workload that does not change with respect to the improvement of the resources.
-Gustafson's law instead proposes that programmers tend to increase the size of problems to fully exploit the computing power that becomes available as the resources improve.
+Gustafson's law addresses the shortcomings of Amdahl's law, which is based on the assumption of a fixed problem size, that is, of an execution workload that does not change with growing resources.
+Gustafson's law instead proposes that programmers tend to increase the size of problems to fully exploit the computing power that becomes available as resources grow.

 Gustafson and his colleagues further observed from their workloads that time for the serial part typically does not grow as the problem and the system scale, that is, $s$ is fixed.
 This gives a linear model between the processor count $N$ and the speedup $S$ with slope $1 - s$, as shown in the figure above (which uses different notations: $P$ for $N$ and $a$ for $s$).
-Also, $S$ scales linearly with $s$ rather than exponentially in the Amdahl's Law.
+Also, $S$ scales linearly with $s$ rather than exponentially in Amdahl's Law.
 With these observations, Gustafson "expect[ed] to extend [their] success [on parallel computing] to a broader range of applications and even larger values for $N$".

 The impact of Gustafson's law was to shift research goals to select or reformulate problems so that solving a larger problem in the same amount of time would be possible.
-In a way the law redefines efficiency, due to the possibility that limitations imposed by the sequential part of a program may be countered by increasing the total amount of computation.
+In a way, the law redefines efficiency, due to the possibility that limits imposed by the sequential part of a program may be countered by increasing the total amount of computing.